martin-martin/sealed_cities/README.md

 In order to be able to combine the data, I had to either write programmatic logic or do data cleaning.
 As I also took this course as a chance to dive into learning JavaScript, I chose to deal with the issues in JS.

+My first try on putting the working logic on gist can be viewed here: [http://bl.ocks.org/martin-martin/3f8d02808e96dc1de24d](http://bl.ocks.org/martin-martin/3f8d02808e96dc1de24d)

 The **initial visualization** I posted consisted of a plain gray map with orange mouseover events for the countries present in the dataset.
-And a modal onclick with the tiled mosaic, and a title.
+And a modal onclick with the tiled mosaic, and a title: [http://martin-martin.github.io/sealed_cities_v1/](http://martin-martin.github.io/sealed_cities_v1/)

 I gave the visualization out to scrutiny early on purpose, to maybe still take my project into a different direction.

 ---

-### 4. Feedback and iteration
+### 5. Feedback and iteration

 However, I worked forward on it and I think by the time I received most of the responses, I already had some additional features implemented.